leetsg0/Deploy_HA_WebApp_CloudFormation/README.md

 1. Creates the infrastructure stack
 1. Creates and deploys the web application servers

-It must created in that order.
-The create scripts are in .bat (batch) format and was run in a Windows environment.
+It must be created in that order.
+The create scripts are in .bat (batch) format and was ran in a Windows environment.

 First, create the infrastructure by running:
 > .\create infrastack networkinfra.yml networkinfra-params.json